Modified van insurance

 Will all modifications alter my insurance?

-No. Painting the van a different color is hardly likely to change your premium.
-Some insurers won’t even require a change in policy if you upgrade the sound system or wheels.
+No. Painting the van a different colour is hardly likely to change your premium, while some insurers aren’t fussed if you change the sound system or wheels.

+Even if you are just painting your van green, you should still let your provider know just in case.
 Any changes you make to the machine’s performance will almost certainly affect your insurance premium though.
-If you tinker with the engine and make the van faster, for instance, your insurer will probably see it as a higher risk on the road.
+If you tinker with the engine and make the van faster, for instance, then an insurer will probably see it as a higher risk on the road.

 Should I get a specialist van insurance policy?

-For any serious modifications, you might have to get specialized insurance.
+For any serious modifications, you might have to get specialist van insurance.
 Check out your options online or find one through a broker.
-While it will cost a fee to go through a broker, you can be sure to find the policy suited to your van — no matter how you use it.

 How can I lower the cost of my modified van insurance?

-- Avoid renewing automatically.
+- Avoid auto-renewing.
 If your policy is up in a few weeks, shop around.
-Insurance companies don’t often reward loyalty, so compare your options and find a better deal.
+Insurance companies often don’t reward loyalty, so compare your options and find a better deal.
 Then go back to your provider and say you’ve found a better deal elsewhere.
-It might try to provide you incentive to stay.
+It might try to lure you to stay.

-- Higher deductible.
-Your deductible is the amount you pay when you make a claim before the insurer starts paying.
-Taking out a higher deductible shows your insurer you’re more invested in not making a claim — which in turn can cut your premium.
+- Higher voluntary excess.
+Excess is the amount you initially pay when you make a claim before the insurer starts paying.
+Taking out a higher excess shows your insurer you’re more invested in not making a claim – which in turn could cut your premium.

-- Monitoring devices.
-Fitting your car with a tracking system that monitors your driving can cut your premium if you drive safely and responsibly.
+- Telematics policy.
+Fitting your car with a blackbox or using a telematics app can cut your premium if you drive safely and responsibly.
 Reckless drivers beware though, it might do just the opposite.